 What about transport in Iran?

-There is a modern Metro Train in Capital Tehran, Mashhad, Isfahan and Shiraz. these trains are up to European standards. and it’s very very cheap to use Metro Train in Iran. it costs only a few cents for a ride.
+There is a modern Metro Train in Capital Tehran, Mashhad, Isfahan and Shiraz. these trains are up to European standards. it’s very very cheap to use Metro Train in Iran. it costs only a few cents for a ride.

-The bus journey throughout the country was wonderful experience for me, and not to forget, it was very cheap as well. it cost me less than $6 for a bus journey from Tehran to Isfahan in a VIP bus.
+The bus journey throughout the country was wonderful experience for me. and not to forget, it was very cheap as well. it cost me less than $6 for a bus journey from Tehran to Isfahan in a VIP bus.

 In my opinion, the transport is very cheap in Iran because of the low oil prices there. one letter petrol was less than 10 cents in Iran which is 10 times lower than many countries.

-The Iranian Food
+Travel Guide Iran: The Food

 Food is available everywhere in Iran.
 Local people like to eat a lot and they eat most of the time.
 The Iranian cuisine is similar to Central Asian cuisine.

 Food is again very cheap. whether you eat it from an average restaurant or a street vendor, it’ll not cost more than $2. but if you go to a more furnished and classy restaurant then it will cost around $5 per meal. but I did most of my meals for less than $2 USD.